 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-Companies selling personalized vitamins claim they tailor their supplements to an individual’s specific health needs.
+Companies selling personalized vitamins claim they tailor their supplements to an individual’s health needs.
 However, taking supplements this way carries some risks.

 Keep reading to learn about the health benefits and risks of personalized vitamins.

-Certain companies claim to sell personalized vitamins that they can tailor according to an individual’s particular health conditions, genetic makeup, or both.
+Certain companies claim to sell personalized vitamins that they can tailor to an individual’s particular health conditions, genetic makeup, or both.

-They differ from traditional dietary supplements, which provide the same types and amounts of vitamins to anyone who takes them.
+These vitamins differ from traditional dietary supplements, which provide the same types and amounts of vitamins to anyone who takes them.

-Most of them selling personalized vitamins claim to base their customization on an online questionnaire that customers can complete within a few minutes.
-These surveys collect information on a person’s:
+Numerous companies in the U.S. offer personalized vitamins.
+Most of those companies claim to base their customization on an online questionnaire that customers can complete within a few minutes.

 - level of physical activity